Subscribe to our Newsletter

 It is worth noting that during peri-menopause and menopause, some autistic women experience significant decreases in their functional capacity, leading to less capacity for self-care and childcare.
 This difficulty needs to be recognised by funding bodies such as the NDIS, where the level of autism may become more severe during times of significant hormonal change.

-We have created two half-day courses, one for autistic girls and one for Autistic Women, that will be live webcast on Friday 6th September.
-We describe the strengths and abilities commonly experienced by autistic girls and women, as well as key challenges, including self-understanding, developing an authentic self, friendships, executive function, including ADHD, developing adult relationships, self-advocacy and issues of mental health, including anxiety, depression, autistic burnout and eating disorders as well as navigating school and the workplace.
+In our half-day online courses Autistic Girls and Autistic Women, we describe the strengths and abilities commonly experienced by autistic girls and women, as well as key challenges, including self-understanding, developing an authentic self, friendships, executive function, including ADHD, developing adult relationships, self-advocacy and issues of mental health, including anxiety, depression, autistic burnout and eating disorders as well as navigating school and the workplace.
 Our presentation is based on recent relevant research and our combined 80 years of experience in autism.

 Benevides et al (2024) Paper presented at INSAR, Melbourne, May 2024